 Another unique feature of Eurasian integration, as pointed out by the EDB’s chief economist Yaroslav Lissovolik, is the result of the region’s tellurocratic geography.
 There is an unprecedented distance of Greater Eurasia’s hinterland/heartland, where most of the EAEU’s territory lies, from the global ocean and accordingly from international markets.
 Four out of five of the EAEU’s member states are landlocked: Kazakhstan is the largest landlocked country in the world.
 Belarus is the largest landlocked country in Europe.
 Kyrgyzstan, apart from being landlocked, is among the countries with one of the highest levels of elevation above sea level in the world.
 Armenia is the only country of Western Asia without access to a sizeable water space.

 In view of the higher transportation costs faced by landlocked economies they are less competitive, as imports and exports are more expensive.
-According to research by the World Bank land-locked countries have on average 30% lower trade turnover than countries with access to the sea; continentality reduces a country’s growth rate by 1.5% as compared to coastal countries.
+According to research by the World Bank, landlocked countries have on average 30 per cent lower trade turnover than countries with access to the sea; continentality reduces a country’s growth rate by 1.5 per cent as compared to coastal countries.
 Here, the founding of the Eurasian Economic Union can be seen as an answer to this geographic problem, since the EAEU performs a crucial role of improving the access of its members to international markets via reducing customs duties and non-tariff barriers, as well as by advancing connectivity in transportation through the formation of a common transportation space.

-It is worthy to note that similar statements on the geoeconomic determinism of Eurasia have already been made by the classical Eurasianist economist Peter Savitsky (1921) and philologist Nikolay Trubetskoy (1933), which makes this argument one of the view links between classical and pragmatic Eurasianism.
+It is worthy to note that similar statements on the geoeconomic determinism of Eurasia have already been made by the classical Eurasianists – economist Peter Savitsky (1921) and philologist Nikolay Trubetskoy (1933), which links this argument for pragmatic Eurasianism with the classical one.

 - Vinokurov, E. (2018).
 Introduction to the Eurasian Economic Union.
 Palgrave Macmillan.